Brighton v Southampton – the wartime football fixture the Luftwaffe hated

 A month later on Saturday October 12th 1940 and the two sides tried again, this time in front of 500 fans at the Goldstone.
 On this occasion, they managed to get through 20 minutes of action before the Nazis arrived and everybody headed for the shelters.

-Remarkably, play continued after the first air raid with the break re-branded as half time rather than an interruption due to planes carrying bombs.
+Remarkably, play continued after the first air raid.
+The enforced break in play brought about by the Luftwaffe was re-branded as half time rather than an interruption due to planes carrying bombs.

 The second half lasted for 25 minutes before the Luftwaffe returned and proceedings were again halted as players and supporters sought cover.